-- (1) Conduct by any person consisting in the interception of a communication is authorized by this Article if the communication is one which, or which that person has reasonable grounds for believing, is both - (a) a communication sent by a person who has consented to the interception; and - (b) a communication the intended recipient of which has so consented. - (2) Conduct by any person consisting in the interception of a communication is authorized by this Article if - (a) the communication is one sent by, or intended for, a person who has consented to the interception; and - (b) surveillance by means of that interception has been authorized under Part 3. - (3) Conduct consisting in the interception of a communication is authorized by this Article if - (a) it is conduct by or on behalf of a person who provides a postal service or a telecommunications service; and - (b) it takes place for purposes connected with the provision or operation of that service or with the enforcement, in relation to that service, of any enactment relating to the use of postal services or telecommunications services. - (4) Conduct by any person consisting in the interception of a communication in the course of its transmission by means of wireless telegraphy is authorized by this Article if it takes place - - (a) with the authority of a designated person under section 5 of the 1949 Act; and - (b) for purposes connected with - (i) the issue of licences under the 1949 Act, - (ii) the prevention or detection of anything which constitutes interference with wireless telegraphy, or
+- (1) Conduct by any person consisting in the interception of a communication is authorized by this Article if the communication is one which, or which that person has reasonable grounds for believing, is both - (a) a communication sent by a person who has consented to the interception; and - (b) a communication the intended recipient of which has so consented. - (2) Conduct by any person consisting in the interception of a communication is authorized by this Article if - (a) the communication is one sent by, or intended for, a person who has consented to the interception; and - (b) surveillance by means of that interception has been authorized under Part 3. - (3) Conduct consisting in the interception of a communication is authorized by this Article if - (a) it is conduct by or on behalf of a person who provides a postal service or a telecommunications service; and - (b) it takes place for purposes connected with the provision or operation of that service or with the enforcement, in relation to that service, of any enactment relating to the use of postal services or telecommunications services. - (4) Conduct by any person consisting in the interception of a communication in the course of its transmission by means of wireless telegraphy is authorized by this Article if it takes place - (a) with the authority of a designated person under section 48 of the 2006 Act; and - (b) for purposes connected with - (i) the grant of wireless telegraphy licences under the 2006 Act, - (ii) the prevention or detection of anything which constitutes interference with wireless telegraphy, or

-(iii) the enforcement of any enactment contained in that Act or of any enactment not so contained that relates to such interference.
+(iii) the enforcement of any provision of Part 2 of the 2006 Act (other than Chapter 2 and sections 27 to 31) or Part 3 of the 2006 Act, or any other enactment that relates to such interference.12